PKrumey/acoustic-wave-reconstuction/README.md

 # Constraints

 number of fourier coefficients: the number of fourier coefficients included in the reconstruction can be found in firstGeneration: line 52, line 54
-mean strain: the mean strain for the bipolar pulses in the first generation can be set in firstGeneration:
+random mean strain: the random mean strain for the bipolar pulses of the first generation can be set in firstGeneration: line 60
+fourier coefficient area: the area around the fourier coefficients that is searched for optimization can be found in population: line